Toxteth: Unrest and crime

-However, the economic decline of Britain during the 1970s and early 1980s hit Toxteth and most of the rest of Liverpool particularly hard, leaving it with some of the highest unemployment rates in the country.
+The economic decline of Britain during the 1970s and early 1980s hit Toxteth and most of the rest of Liverpool particularly hard, leaving it with some of the highest unemployment rates in the country.
 Crime increased as a result.
 The standard of housing in both the public and private sector also declined, which would lead to eventual widespread demolition and refurbishment.

 July 1981 saw riots in which dozens of young males clashed with police, resulting in numerous injuries on both sides as well as extensive damage to properties and vehicles.
 Poverty, unemployment, racial tension, racism and hostility towards the police were largely blamed for the disturbances, which were among the worst scenes of unrest seen during peacetime in Britain.
 Hundreds of people were injured, one man was killed by a police Land Rover, and numerous buildings and vehicles were damaged.
-This wave of rioting was perhaps the most prominent of a series of riots which other inner city areas during the spring and summer of 1981—Brixton, in London, being the scene of another similarly violent riot.
+This wave of rioting was perhaps the most prominent of a series of riots which other inner city areas during the spring and summer of 1981, with Brixton in London being the scene of another similarly violent riot.

 A second, less serious riot occurred in Toxteth on 1 October 1985.
-However, this was largely overshadowed by the riots which occurred that autumn in the Handsworth area of Birmingham and the Tottenham area of London.
+This was largely overshadowed by the riots which occurred that autumn in the Handsworth area of Birmingham and the Tottenham area of London.

-As well as racial and civil unrest, vehicle crime has also blighted Toxteth since around 1980.
-A notable tragedy occurred in Toxteth on 30 October 1991, when two children (nine-year-old Daniel Davies and 12-year-old Adele Thompson) were fatally injured by a speeding sports car driven by 18-year-old joyrider Christopher Lewin in Granby Street.
+Vehicle crime has also blighted Toxteth since around 1980.
+A notable tragedy occurred on 30 October 1991, when two children (nine-year-old Daniel Davies and 12-year-old Adele Thompson) were fatally injured by a speeding sportscar driven by 18-year-old joyrider Christopher Lewin in Granby Street.
 Lewin was found guilty on a double manslaughter charge at Liverpool Crown Court on 24 September 1992 and sentenced to seven and a half years in prison, as well as being banned from driving for seven years.
 At the end of his trial, relatives and friends of the two victims pelted him with missiles and threatened to attack him.
 Five of them were ejected from the court.